Divyesh2802/Divyesh2802/README.md

 📚 I completed my **Bachelor of Technology** in Computer Science and Engineering.

-🔭 Currently, I'm working on personal coding projects, continually expanding my skills in web development and machine learning.
+🔭 Currently, I'm working on personal coding projects, continually expanding my skills in Python, Web Development and Machine Learning.

 🌱 I'm always eager to learn and explore new technologies, seeking innovative ways to solve real-world problems.